meyercohen/robombastic/README.md

 If you want to customize all the parameters :

-java -jar CANDASSAMYCOHEN.jar -arena "arena/arena.txt" -radarSize 2 -armyLimit 4
+java -jar ROBOMBASTIC_Meyer_Swamy.jar -arena "arena/arena.txt" -radarSize 2 -armyLimit 4
 -turnDuration 1000 -bombDuration 3 -robotsDir "bots"

 If you want to load your last save :

-java -jar CANDASSAMYCOHEN.jar -loadSave
+java -jar ROBOMBASTIC_Meyer_Swamy.jar -loadSave

 You can also use some of the above parameters like :

-java -jar CANDASSAMYCOHEN.jar -arena "arena/arena2.txt" -turnDuration 500
+java -jar ROBOMBASTIC_Meyer_Swamy.jar -arena "arena/arena2.txt" -turnDuration 500